JanPoonthong/web_python/README.md

 # Web programming with Python and Javascript
-This is pratice from CS50
+This is practices from CS50